 The debate over buying originals vs prints.

-I don’t offer prints of my art despite repeated requests.
+I haven’t had time to offer prints of my art despite repeated requests.
 I’ve literally created over 200+ pieces of original, very large scale art spanning over 25 years.
 That’s a huge undertaking that I wouldn’t have the studio space or resources to even begin creations of such magnitude unless I sold consistently.
 My process is really messy and supplies aren’t cheap.

 I think prints are sorta saturating the art world now, not to mention the landfills.
-It may not be money well spent considering originals from emerging artists being the hot investment commodity that it is right now.
+I’m on the fence about taking the step.
+It may not be money well spent for the consumer considering originals from emerging artists being the hot investment commodity that it is right now.
 Don’t get me wrong, I get it, the improved quality and accessibility of fine art prints are enabling the artist to share their work with a larger audience who might otherwise be restricted by budget, allowing more people to appreciate the beauty and significance of their creations, which is a good thing.
-When an original is reproduced using extremely high quality, archival giclee print it can be a rewarding comprise.
+When an original is reproduced using extremely high quality, archival giclee print I suppose it can be a rewarding comprise.

 The downside is that it further annihilates people from ever being able to afford the original because it drives up the price of the piece from which the prints were derived.

 That having been said, I like to think of my art as the exception to limited purchasing power.
 Seeing as my original art is so reasonably priced (no really it is...)
 As you already discovered by visiting any gallery, buying original art isn't for the faint of heart.